nicholas-lueth/Crypto/README.md

 25 = a * 3 + 0 <br>
 a = 25/3 <br>
 a = 25 * 3^-1 <br>
 Since now I need to find the modular inverse of 3, I created a program to do the work for me with ModularInverse.py.
-With the program we get the modular inverse of 9. <br>
+With the program, we get the modular inverse of 9. <br>
 a = (25 * 9) mod 26 = 17 <br>
 We can now solve for b in one of our previous equations. <br>
 14 mod 26 = (17 * 8 + b) mod 26 <br>